-This is important because without having a metric that you can measure and monitor, there's little way you'll be able to get accurate data on how well you're actually doing.
-And if you don't know that, it'll be difficult for your team to improve and perfect your marketing tactics.
+Without having a metric that you can measure and monitor, there's little way you'll be able to get accurate data on how well you're doing.
+If you don't know that, it'll be difficult for your team to perfect your marketing tactics.

 8. Bounce rate: how long are people spending on your site?